owsikm/Simple-Banking-System/README.md

 # Simple-Banking-System
-Find out how the banking system works and learn about SQL and databases.See how the Luhn algorithm can help us avoid mistakes when entering the card number and learn basic OOP concepts such as classes.
+Simulation of how the banking system works with SQL and databases.
+The Luhn algorithm and basic OOP concepts such as classes.